Schofield88/CV/README.md

 #### Strong Team Focus

 - Whilst I have worked individually for most of my career, my preference has always been for work in small, highly-motivated teams.
 I thoroughly enjoy Agile and am a very strong advocate for pair programming.

+#### Zero Fear of Public Speaking

+- Although I haven't done it in years, dancing was a major pastime back in my mid twenties.
+I was an assistant instructor of sorts for one of the styles I did (Ceroc), and would have to lead revision classes for beginners on a three-week rotation.
+Because of that, I know how to hold a room and can deliver presentations and addresses in an articulate fashion.

+#### Modest

+- I almost hardly ever go on about how fantastic I am, and wouldn't dream of mentioning it in a CV.

 ## Education